nfhipona/blog/iOS Development/Context Menu Provider.md

-`Context Menu` is part of `UIKit` framework.
+Context Menu is part of `UIKit` framework.
-Here we define a custom class manager called `ContextMenuInteractionProvider` where we define all needed stuffs for our context menu to work along with `Drag & Drop` where it is known to cause issues with both drag & drop and context menu implemented using UITableView or UICollectionView's native context menu support.
+Here we define a custom class manager called `ContextMenuInteractionProvider` where we define all needed stuffs for our context menu to work along with `Drag & Drop` where it is known to cause issues with both `Drag & Drop` and `Context Menu` implemented using UITableView or UICollectionView's native context menu support.
+This most of the time causes issues for Context Menu failing to show up when the long press was initiated from the contents of either `CollectionView's` or `TableView's` cells.

 ```swift
 import UIKit